 r.
 To adopt such measures as maybe necessary for the prompt collection of contributions, fees or obligations of members or centers of the Association.

 s.
-When any member of the Board of Directors General is personally present during the meetings, séances or conferences in any local, provincial or regional center, the chairmanship shall be offered to him in the absence of the President General or the Vice President General.
+When any member of the Board of Directors General is personally present during the meetings, séances or conferences in any local, Area/City or District Center and Foreign-based Chapter/Center, the chairmanship shall be offered to him/her in the absence of the President General or the Vice President General.

 t.
-To allow the President of the Federation of the Youth Spiritist to sit as ex-officio Director General with voice but no vote.
+To allow the President of the Federation of the Youth Spiritists to sit as ex-officio Director General with voice but no vote.

-Article 23 The Regional Committee shall be organized in every Region consisting of two or more Provincial/ City Committees:
+Article 23 The Regional Committee shall be organized in every Region consisting of two or more Are/City Committees:

-b.
-The Regional Committee shall have the following duties and responsibilities:
+c.
+The District Committee shall have the following duties and responsibilities:

-- To establish, supervise and administer the Regional, Provincial and City Committees.
+- To establish, supervise and administer the District, Area/City Committees.

-- To hold regular/ special sessions wherein the Filipino dialect should preferably be used.
+- To hold regular/ special sessions wherein the Filipino/Tagalog language shall be preferably used.

-- To help and coordinate the activities of the Provincial/ City Committees within its Region
+- To help and coordinate the activities of the Area/ City Committees within its District.

-- To assist the Director General of the Region
+- To assist the Director General of the District.

-- To promote and foster cooperation and unity among the Provincial/ City Committees for the strengthening and propagation of the Faith of Spiritism
+- To promote and foster cooperation and unity among the Area/City Committees for the strengthening and propagation of the Faith of Christian Spiritism.

 - And to perform such other duties and functions as directed by the Board of Directors General.

-c.
-The duties and responsibilities of the Officers of the Regional Committees are as follows:
+d.
+The duties and responsibilities of the Officers of the District Committees are as follows:

-- The Director General of the Region shall be the Chief Executive Officer of the Region and the Regional President shall be the Deputy Executive Officer.
-The Regional President may call a Regional Committee meeting with the conformity of the Director General concerned who shall be the Chairman thereof and in his absence the Deputy shall act as the chairman.
+- The Director General of the District shall be the Chief Executive Officer of the District and the District President shall be the Deputy Executive Officer.
+The District President may call a District Committee meeting with the conformity of the Director General concerned who shall be the Chairman thereof and in his absence the Deputy shall act as the chairman.

-- The Vice- President shall take the place of the Regional President in case of absence, illness, resignation or death.
+- The Vice- President shall take the place of the District President in case of absence, illness, resignation or death.

-- The Regional Secretary shall keep the minutes and records of the Regional Committee and shall furnish the Director General concerned with copies thereof.
+- The District Secretary shall keep the minutes and records of the Regional Committee and shall furnish the Director General concerned with copies thereof.

-- The Treasurer of the Region shall safeguard, keep and administer the funds and properties of the Regional Committee and copies thereof shall be furnished the Director General concerned and the Board of Directors General
+- The Treasurer of the District shall safeguard, keep and administer the funds and properties of the District Committee and copies thereof shall be furnished the Director General concerned and the Board of Directors General.

-- The Regional Press Relations Officer shall gather news items for submission to the Press Relations Officer General
+- The District Press Relations Officer shall gather news items for submission to the Press Relations Officer General.

-- The Regional Auditor shall audit and check up Books of Accounts quarterly and keep a copy of record in his possession the Regional Treasurer’s reports and shall furnish copies thereof to the Board of Directors General
+- The District Auditor shall audit and check up Books of Accounts quarterly and keep a copy of record in his possession the District Treasurer’s reports and shall furnish copies thereof to the Board of Directors General.

-- The Members of the Regional Committee shall attend the meetings and deliberations of the Regional Committee.
+- The Members of the District Committee shall attend the meetings and deliberations of the District Committee.

-- The Regional Inspector shall make regular visits to the Provincial Centers of the Regions and shall make monthly progress reports to the Regional Committee about his visits.
+- The District Inspector shall make regular visits to the Area Centers of the District and shall make monthly progress reports to the District Committee about his visits.

-- The Regional Guardian shall be the caretaker of the Regional Center and shall act as Peace and Liaison Officer of the Regional Committee.
+- The District Guardian shall be the caretaker of the Regional Center and shall act as Peace and Liaison Officer of the District Committee.

-- In the absence, death or incapacity of the Director General of the Region, the Regional President shall succeed and serve the unexpired term thereof.
+- In the absence, death or incapacity of the Director General of the District, the District President shall succeed and serve the unexpired term thereof.

-- To make Ad-interim appointment in case of vacancy of any position in the provincial committee which shall be endorsed to the Regional Committee and for its approval by the Board of Directors General.
+- To make Ad-interim appointment in case of vacancy of any position in the Area Committee which shall be endorsed to the District Committee and for its approval by the Board of Directors General.

-Article 24 The Provincial or City Committee—the organization, duties and responsibilities of the Provincial/ City Committee shall be as follows:
+Article 24 The Area or City Committee - the organization, duties and responsibilities of the Area/City Committee shall be as follows:

 a.
-ORGANIZATION – Each province shall be under the supervision of at least one Provincial /City Committee; provided however, that new Provincial Committees may be created within the Province upon the approval of the Board of Directors General whenever it is necessary and convenient.
+ORGANIZATION – Each Area shall be under the supervision of at least one Area/City Committee; provided however, that new Area Committees may be created within the Area upon the approval of the Board of Directors General whenever it is necessary and convenient.

 b.
-OFFICERS – The Officers of the Provincial/ City Committee shall be the following: One President, One Vice-President, One Secretary, One Treasurer, One Press Relations Officer, One Auditor, Two Legal Advisers, One Provincial/ Inspector, One Assistant Provincial Inspector.
-All elected Presidents of the Provincial/City Committees shall automatically become members of the Regional Committee.
+OFFICERS – The Officers of the Area/City Committee shall be the following: One President, One Vice-President, One Secretary, One Treasurer, One Press Relations Officer, One Auditor, Two Legal Advisers, One Area Inspector, One Assistant Area Inspector.
+All elected Presidents of the Area/City Committees shall automatically become members of the District Committee.

 c.
-ELECTION – Within the first two weeks of November of an election year for Provincial Committee, the incumbent and newly elected officers of every Local Center under the jurisdiction of each Provincial Committee shall hold an election in order to elect from among themselves, the Officers of the Provincial Committee.
-All newly elected Local Presidents shall automatically become members of the Provincial Committee.
+ELECTION – Within the first two weeks of November of an election year for Area Committee, the incumbent and newly elected officers of every Local Center under the jurisdiction of each Area Committee shall hold an election in order to elect from among themselves, the Officers of the Area Committee.
+All newly elected Local Presidents shall automatically become members of the Area Committee.

 d.
-COMMITTEE - The Provincial/City Committee shall be organized whenever it is necessary and convenient.
-Each Committee shall be under one Provincial Inspector and one or more Assistant District Inspectors to be elected by the Provincial Committee.
+COMMITTEE - The Area/City Committee shall be organized whenever it is necessary and convenient.
+Each Committee shall be under one Area Inspector and one or more Assistant Area Inspectors to be elected by the Area Committee.

-PERMANENT STANDING COMMITTEES – For greater efficiency, the Provincial Committee shall also create the following permanent standing committees:
+e.
+PERMANENT STANDING COMMITTEES – For greater efficiency, the Area Committee shall also create the following permanent standing committees:

 - COMMITTEE ON REGISTRATION OF MEMBER CENTERS CHARITY AND RELIEF

-e.
-POWERS, DUTIES AND RESPONSIBILITIES – The powers , duties and responsibilities of Provincial Committee shall be as follows:
+f.
+POWERS, DUTIES AND RESPONSIBILITIES – The powers, duties and responsibilities of Area Committee shall be as follows:

 - To organize, register, administer and supervise Local Centers, Youth Organization, Sunday Schools, Bible Study, Seminars, Religious Instructions and the development and control of Mediums.

-- To act as bond of harmony, understanding unity and cooperation among the Local Centers, the Provincial Committee and the General Center.
+- To act as bond of harmony, understanding unity and cooperation among the Local Centers, the Area Committee and the General Center.

-- To coordinate, synchronize and implement the activities of the Union in the Province.
+- To coordinate, synchronize and implement the activities of the Union in the Area.